 Scour second-hand shops and thrift stores for drama party clothes.
 Accessories such as scarves, hats and jewelry can go a long way in jazzing up a simple outfit.
-Ask grandma if she has any old classical outfits and search the backs of your wardrobes you will be amazed what you can find.
+Ask older relatives if they have any old classical outfits and search the backs of your wardrobes – you will be amazed what you can find ;).

 To be honest you may find that all your budding acting stars are so busy getting ready for the show that you won't have time to do much else.
-However it is always a good idea to have some alternative drama party activities prepared.
+However if you feel you will have time, then have some alternative drama party activities prepared.